 Author: Kevin Phillips; Arthur M. Schlesinger, Jr., General Editor

 A bestselling historian and political commentator reconsiders McKinley's overshadowed legacy

-In the century since his death, McKinley's accomplishments have been eclipsed by the charisma and public appeal of his vice president and successor, Theodore Roosevelt.
-But, as Kevin Phillips explains, McKinley was a major American president, deserving admission to the second tier, the capable performers below the lofty level of Washington, Lincoln, and FDR.
-He is among the sixteen U.S. presidents elected to two terms, and he avoided the tarnish of major scandal.
-It was during his administration that the United States made its diplomatic and military debut as a world power, partly through McKinley's shrewd prosecution of the Spanish-American War.
-McKinley is one of eight presidents who, either in the White House or on the battlefield, led the nation in successful wars; more important, he is among the six or seven whose election led to a major realignment of the U.S. party system.
+By any serious measurement, bestselling historian Kevin Phillips argues, William McKinley was a major American president.
+It was during his administration that the United States made its diplomatic and military debut as a world power.
+McKinley was one of eight presidents who, either in the White House or on the battlefield, stood as principals in successful wars, and he was among the six or seven to take office in what became recognized as a major realignment of the U.S. party system.

-Phillips, the author of Wealth and Democracy and The Cousins' Wars, has long been fascinated with McKinley and the Republican party's cycles of power.
-He explains that McKinley's lackluster ratings have been sustained not by unjust biographers, but by a legacy of unfair criticism about his personality, his indirect style of governing, his Victorian middle-class demeanor, and his inability to inspire the American public.
-In this powerful reexamination of McKinley's life and presidency, Phillips argues convincingly that McKinley's accomplishments qualify him for promotion into the ranks of the near-great chief executives.
+Phillips, author of Wealth and Democracy and The Cousins' War, has long been fascinated with McKinley in the context of how the GOP began each of its cycles of power.
+He argues that McKinley's lackluster ratings have been sustained not by unjust biographers but by years of criticism about his personality, indirect methodologies, middle-class demeanor, and tactical inability to inspire the American public.
+In this powerful and persuasive biography, Phillips musters convincing evidence that McKinley's desire to heal, renew prosperity, and reunite the country qualify him for promotion into the ranks of the best chief executives.